If you’re a new reader and want to get started on your awesome audio journey today, check out our Blog Roll Page.

 Today’s modern lifestyle is filled with an insane amount of distractions based on instant gratification and unhealthy choices.
 Music helps to keep us grounded and filter the right noise.

 “Music is fundamental to our species, perhaps even more so than language.”

 “Music is your own experience, your thoughts, your wisdom.
 If you don’t live it, it won’t come out of your horn.”

 Music also reduces stress and anxiety, decreases pain, can improve immune functioning, improves memory, cultivates social skills, and helps us exercise.
 Just to name a few.

 Given that there is so much information out there with regards to the benefits of music, we at Fat City Turntables have set out some clear principles that we strive to abide by.

-This is so we can provide you with a single place to get the drumming and percussion advice, without all the confusion that you might find elsewhere.
+This is so we can provide you with a single place to get the turntable and record player advice, without all the confusion that you might find elsewhere.